Richard Cushing: Nostra aetate

 He was deeply committed to implementing the council's reforms and promoting renewal in the Church.

 Racism

 In 1964, Cushing strongly denounced racism, saying that a "racist Christian" was a contradiction.
 He praised clergy who were participating in the American Civil Rights Movement.

 War

-In May 1961, Spellman delivered his Good Friday sermon at the Pentagon in Arlington, Virginia.
+In May 1961, Cushing delivered his Good Friday sermon at the Pentagon in Arlington, Virginia.
 It was titled "Power - Divine and Human."
 Speaking during the height of the Cold War, he spoke about how God has great power, but often shows restraint in its use.
 Nations should do likewise, particularly in the exercise of their military might.